-- ◆ An "anti-waste" working group, made up of subsidiary representatives and corporate department employees, was created to reduce the quantity of waste generated at the source and to optimize and identify local recycling opportunities.
+- An "anti-waste" working group, made up of subsidiary representatives and corporate department employees, was created to reduce the quantity of waste generated at the source and to optimize and identify local recycling opportunities.
 It held regular meetings in 2022.
 Roadmaps are being drawn up to reduce and better recover biowaste.
-Adjustments have also been made to comply with regulatory requirements following the implementation of the AGEC law (anti-waste and circular economy law).
+Adjustments have also been made to comply with regulatory requirements following the implementation of the AGEC law (antiwaste and circular economy law).
 The area relating to communication with employees and consumers is also addressed through, for example, awareness-raising campaigns on the difference between the use-by date and the best-before date, to limit waste at the time of consumption. - Our Les Messageries Laitières logistics hub, which was already working with a local vocational rehabilitation center, has developed its partnership further by setting up a system for recycling damaged pallets that are beyond repair.
 The parts that cannot be repaired are crushed and reconditioned into pellets that are given free of charge to the center as fuel for its biomass boiler.
 Heating is therefore provided for the center's horticultural greenhouses and part of its storage building by recovering all our damaged pallets.
 Four tons of wood, representing approximately 300 pallets, have been recycled, which has enabled the center to save significant money.
-This partnership will accelerate in 2023, since the Les Messageries Laitières hub has agreed with its transportation partners to take back all their broken pallets and increase the recycling rate.
+This partnership will accelerate in 2023, since the Les Messageries Laitières hub has agreed with its transportation partners to take back all their broken pallets and increase the recycling rate. - Valrhona has continued deploying its "Consigne by Valrhona" project, which aims to deliver products to catering professionals and chefs in returnable, washable and reusable containers to reduce waste to an absolute minimum.
+The project was launched in 2020 and is modeled on the principles of the circular economy.
+It involves testing deliveries of a new type of packaging in the form of a 6 kg bean container, which is recovered, washed and then reintroduced into the production circuit.
+This unique initiative in the B2B agri-food sector has met with a positive response from the professional customers who tested the solution (qualitative study in 2022 - 82% of users are satisfied or very satisfied).
+These containers have a much less negative impact than the usual type of packaging (3 kg bags) when they are delivered within a 500 km radius of the chocolate factory.
+In 2022, the "Consigne by Valrhona" scheme equated to 22 tons of chocolate sold, i.e. 260 kg of waste not produced and 2.4 tons of CO2 eq avoided.

-In 2022, 68.2% of our non-hazardous waste was collected for recycling (\).
+In 2022, 68.5% of our non-hazardous waste was collected for recycling ().